rhyolight/numenta-web/packages/numenta.org/pages/blog/2015/06/08/htm-java-receives-new-network-api.md

 ---
 author: "David Ray"
-brief: "Until now, Java users of NuPIC had to be content with piecing together individual algorithmic components by supplying their own duct-tape, stitching and glue.
+description: "Until now, Java users of NuPIC had to be content with piecing together individual algorithmic components by supplying their own duct-tape, stitching and glue.
 This is no longer necessary, as the NAPI is very robust; has lots of"
 date: 2015/06/08
 hideImage: false
 image: ../images/image.png